paps/dotfiles/README.md

 * Often needed after updates or installs: `nvim +UpdateRemotePlugins`
 * For removing unused plugins: `nvim +PluginClean`

+### Optional: Solaar

+If using a wireless device of the "Logitech unifying" type, it's a good idea to install `solaar`, at least to be aware of the device battery level.

+Run `sudo apt install solaar`.

+`solaar` is automatically started by openbox's `autostart.sh` when it is detected as installed.

 ### Optional: Monitoring

 * **TODO**: Describe collectd install